mahmoud/boltons/README.md

 ```

 However, due to the nature of utilities, application developers might
-want to consider other options, including vendorization of individual
+want to consider other options, including vandalization of individual
 modules into a project.
 Boltons is pure-Python and has no
 dependencies.
 If the whole project is too big, each module is
 independent, and can be copied directly into a project.
 See the